maksymsen/Mobile-Development/README.md

 ### Lab3
 * Labex3 repo - Using a navigation-type fragment to flip between three other fragments, each with their own background and text.

+### Lab4
+* Labex4 repo - Saving a value to Shared Preferences for caching.

 ## In-class Labs

 ### Lab_1